GadgetAngel/j2filter_macro/README.md

 * When `[j2filter_macro]` section appears in your printer.cfg file the ability to add your own python code to a Klipper macro will be available.

-* Allow the user of custom Python code in your Klipper macros by defining the `filters` parameter in a YAML config file.
+* Allow the use of custom Python code in your Klipper macros by defining the `filters` parameter in a YAML config file.

 * By default, includes many additional modules and functions.
 Look at the end of this README file, for more information.